MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/set-default-homepage.md

 7. Enforce the resultant GPO by linking it to the appropriate domain.

 > [!NOTE]
-> Users will be able to change the homepage after this policy is set.
+> Users can still change the homepage after this policy is set.

 ## Microsoft Edge